asphalt-framework/asphalt/docs/userguide/events.rst

 ------------------------------------------

-Any class can be made into an event source simply by inheriting from the :class:`~asphalt.core.context.EventSource` mixin class.
+Any class can be made into an event source simply by inheriting from the :class:`~asphalt.core.event.EventSource` mixin class.
 Then you'll just need to register one or more event topics by using the ``@register_topic`` decorator::

     from asphalt.core import EventSource, Event, register_topic